milena-771/matchmydev/README.md

 ## Three-layers architecture

-Each services was divided in a 3 layers architecture to clearly seperate responsibilities for each:
+Each service has been divided in a 3 layers architecture to clearly seperate responsibilities for each:

 - **Presentation layer** represents the interface that will be displayed to the user to allow him to **access and interact** with the application.For this, we implemented a **SPA** which is a frontend architecture based on a single HTML page wich imports several components.
 This ensures better performance and a better user experience.